EXTANT SEED PLANTS

 2. The Rest (Theophrastaceae s. str.)

-Woody, tending to be pachycaul; rays broad; nodes also 1:1 [Jacquinia, dividing into three], 5:5 [Clavija]; secretory system?; petiole bundle deeply arcuate or annular, with small adaxial inverted bundles; scale leaves +; leaves conduplicate, margins spiny-toothed to entire, subepidermal fibers +; plant dioecious or flowers bisexual; anthers extrorse, with calcium oxalate, (nectariferous hairs +), style long, stigma dry or wet; fruit a (rather dry) berry, placentae ± pulpy, (drupe); seeds 1-few, rounded, exotestal cells flattened, thick-walled, hypodermal cells (with thickened anticlinal walls), often crystalliferous; endosperm cell walls pitted, cotyledons usu. foliaceous; n = 18, 20, 24.
+Woody, tending to be pachycaul; rays broad; nodes also 1:1 [Jacquinia, dividing into three], 5:5 [Clavija]; secretory system?; petiole bundle deeply arcuate or annular, with small adaxial inverted bundles; scale leaves +; leaves conduplicate, margins spiny-toothed to entire, subepidermal fibres +; plant dioecious or flowers bisexual; anthers extrorse, with calcium oxalate, (nectariferous hairs +), style long, stigma dry or wet; fruit a (rather dry) berry, placentae ± pulpy, (drupe); seeds 1-few, rounded, exotestal cells flattened, thick-walled, hypodermal cells (with thickened anticlinal walls), often crystalliferous; endosperm cell walls pitted, cotyledons usu. foliaceous; n = 18, 20, 24.

 4/90: Clavija (50), Jacquinia (35 - perhaps to be divided).
 New World tropics (map: from Ståhl 1989, 1991, 1995).
 [Photos - Collection]

-Chemistry, Morphology, etc. The subepidermal fibres may lack lignification.
+Chemistry, Morphology, etc..
+The subepidermal fibres may lack lignification.
 For reports of glandular dots on calyx and corolla, see Mabberley (1997).
 Floral primordia may initially be quite strongly monosymmetric, as in Deherania (Sattler 1962), even if the flower at anthesis is polysymmetric.

 For morphology, etc., see Ståhl (2004) and in particular Caris and Smets (2004).